An explanation of Mondrian's oeuvre by Michael Sciam

 We talk about a square that we actually do not see in full since the lines never meet inside the canvas.
 In point of fact each line could well continue on its own towards infinite space without being really concerned to relate with the opposite lines as to give birth to a square proportion.
 We are confronted here with a relationship between endless lines (suggesting infinite space) and a finite square resulting from an alleged meeting of the four lines beyond our field of vision.

-The variable thickness of the lines, suggest in abstract terms, i.e. in essential terms, the diversity of our reality while the endless lines suggest an extended, universal reality (Piet Mondrian calls it “true reality”) our reality is only a part of.
-This means extending our common sense of what is real to the infinite macrocosm and to the infinite microcosm which we usually do not consider as our reality.
+The variable thickness of the lines, suggest in abstract terms, i.e. in essential terms, the mutability of our world while the virtually endless lines suggest an infinite reality our reality (the visible parts of the lines) is only a part of.

-The more important innovation is obviously the fact that, for the first time, the lines are no longer black but yellow.
+The more important innovation in Lozenge with Yellow Lines is obviously the fact that, for the first time, the lines are no longer black but yellow.
 The field is uniformly white and the yellow shape almost appears to be born out of the white rather than in opposition to it, as in the case of the black.
 Yellow is an intermediate value between black and white, sufficiently dark to be differentiated from white but, at the same time, not so radically opposite as black.

 The opposite values now seem communicate and achieve unitary expression in terms both of form and of color, with horizontal and vertical simultaneously present for an instant in every line and the synthesis of black and white in an intermediate color, which yellow appears to constitute in this case.